Search

 for string quartet

-Flames Rising from the Sea (1988) for string quartet is a one-movement work emphasizing melismatic and florid writing in a hereophonic texture.
+Flames Rising and Falling to the Sea is a one-movement work emphasizing melismatic and florid writing in a hereophonic texture.
 The note D perfumes the piece anchoring the atonal language of the piece.

 Marguerite's Dance (1981)